Your knowledge brain, in plain files you own.

 Augur Enterprise

-The closed-source central tier for organizations whose teams already run Augur locally.
-Augur Enterprise lets IT manage the fleet of runtimes, set policies across the org, and compound nightly into shared org intelligence — built from how people actually work, not from what gets uploaded to SharePoint.
+The control plane over your org's fleet of brains — lifecycle, isolation, governance, promotion, and drift, per-brain and org-wide.
+The closed-source central tier for organizations cloud AI can't reach — defense, semiconductor, anywhere data and IP can't leave the building.
+Knowledge compounds into shared org intelligence built from how people actually work, not from what gets uploaded to SharePoint.
 The opposite of top-down copilots like Glean or Copilot.

 Talk to Guriqo for deployment →